 The vehicle has a feature that may automatically unlock the doors (if equipped with power door locks), turn on the interior lamps and hazard warning flashers, and shut off the fuel system after the airbags inflate.
+The feature may also activate, without airbag inflation, after an event that exceeds a predetermined threshold.
 You can lock the doors, and turn off the interior lamps and the hazard warning flashers by using the controls for those features.

-A crash severe enough to inflate the airbags may have also damaged important functions in the vehicle, such as the fuel system, brake and steering systems, etc. Even if the vehicle (Continued)

-appears to be drivable after a moderate crash, there may be concealed damage that could make it difficult to safely operate the vehicle.
+A crash severe enough to inflate the airbags may have also damaged important functions in the vehicle, such as the fuel system, brake and steering systems, etc. Even if the vehicle appears to be drivable after a moderate crash, there may be concealed damage that could make it difficult to safely operate the vehicle.